DHTMLX/gantt-docs/data/desktop/how_to.md

 ]
 ~~~

-https://snippet.dhtmlx.com/06bp4wdl Gantt.
-Numbers of days on the scale
+{{editor	https://snippet.dhtmlx.com/06bp4wdl	Gantt.
+Numbers of days on the scale}}

 Weeks only have 5 days: